stefanostsolos/NTUA-SaaS/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Repository contents
 This repository contains the cumulative work produced to develop this project.
 Specifically, the `architecture` directory contains a Visual Paradigm file, which describes the project's architecture and functionality through various appropriate diagrams.
-The `frontend` directory contains all the code for the frontend application, while the `microservices` directory contains one sub-directory for each developed microservice, containing the code for that microservice.
+The `frontend` directory contains all the code for the front-end application, while the `microservices` directory contains one sub-directory for each developed microservice, containing the code for that microservice.
 The `admin` directory contains an administration application which is used to test the functionality of the project.
 Finally, the `stress-testing` directory contains the results of the stress testing performed on the project's APIs.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built with

 This section lists the major frameworks/libraries that were used to bootstrap our project.
-In general, the project's code was written exclusively in JavaScript and TypeScript, with HTML and CSS also being used to develop the frontend application.
+In general, the project's code was written exclusively in JavaScript and TypeScript, with HTML and CSS also being used to develop the front-end application.
 In addition, different members of the team wished to use different frameworks while developing each microservice.
 This was possible due to the loose coupling of the microservices (i.e. each microservice functions independently of each other) and led to our project containing various different technologies.

-#### Frontend
+#### Front-end

 - [React.js](https://reactjs.org/)
 - Data visualisation: [Highcharts](https://www.highcharts.com/)